reed-mcdaniel-716/reed-mcdaniel-716/README.md

 <!-- Focusing on building more inclusive communities around fitness, nutrition, and wellness -->

 - 🔭 I’m currently working on: building out my portfolio with web development projects
-- 🌱 I’m currently learning: Strapi
+- 🌱 I’m currently learning: Next.js
 <!--
   - 👯 I’m looking to collaborate on ...
   - 🤔 I’m looking for help with ...